$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Symmetric Spaces of Compact Type

-Lemmas \ref{beamhess} and \ref{beamloc} imply that the functions $t^{(n-r)/4} b_\mu$ saturate the bounds of theorem \ref{main} for $p$ below the critical point.
-Indeed, by lemma \ref{beamloc} it suffices to understand the behaviour of $b_\mu$ in the open neighbourhood $T \cdot U_\C^0 \cap U$ of $T$, and lemma \ref{beamhess} implies that $|b_\mu|$ is essentially the characteristic function of a ball of radius $t^{-1/2}$ around $T$ in $S$.
-It easily follows that the $L^p$ norm of $t^{(n-r)/4} b_\mu$ is approximately $t^{L(v_1, p)}$.
+Lemma \ref{beamhess} and Proposition \ref{beamloc} imply that the functions $t^{(n-r)/4} b_{t\mu}$ saturate the bounds of Theorem \ref{main} for $p$ below the critical point.
+Indeed, by Proposition \ref{beamloc} it suffices to understand the behaviour of $b_{t\mu}$ in the open neighbourhood $U \cap T U_\C^0$ of $T$, and Lemma \ref{beamhess} implies that $|b_{t\mu}|$ is essentially the characteristic function of a ball of radius $t^{-1/2}$ around $\overline{T}$ in $S$.
+It easily follows that the $L^p$ norm of $t^{(n-r)/4} b_{t\mu}$ is approximately $t^{(n-r)(1/2-1/p)/2}$.